-- economic feasibility the Group's measures for managing distressed assets are economically and, if possible, statistically sound, and the Group's calculations based on its own experience indicate that their implementation will ensure that the Group receives economic benefits higher than the costs incurred during management distressed assets; - priority the Group, when deciding on the option of debt settlement of the debtor / counterparty, measures aimed at the sale of recovered property, gives preference to the option / measures that provide the highest net present value of expected cash flows from the asset; - timeliness identification of assets with signs of potential problems at an early stage and taking timely and adequate measures aimed at reducing the amount of losses of the Group from distressed assets; - structure a clear division of functions, responsibilities and powers in the management of distressed assets between the structural units involved and employees of the Group, establishing a proper relationship between them, determining those responsible for proper interaction between the Group's divisions at all organizational levels models of three lines of protection; - adequacy compliance of the process of problem assets management organized by the Group with the level, volume, structure of problem assets in the Group, dynamics of their changes, ensuring priority of the Group's financial, time and human resources on assets with the highest value / exposure and risk of credit risk; - comprehensiveness and complexity the process of problem assets management is a complex system of interconnected processes that cover the full life cycle of PA and integrated with the corporate governance system and risk management system of the Group; - efficiency ensuring a reduction in the level (as a percentage of the corresponding amount of assets) and the amount of problem assets (in absolute terms) with the achievement of optimal balance between time and debt repayment on such assets / proceeds from sale / assignment of claims on such assets to the Distressed Assets Management Strategy;

-monitoring - constant control over the achievement of goals and objectives set by the Distressed Assets Management Strategy and the Operational Plan for Implementation of the Distressed Assets Management Strategy, efficiency of actions of the Group's divisions and employees, efficiency of the Group's debt settlement and sale of foreclosed assets.
+- economic feasibility the Bank's measures for managing distressed assets are economically and, if possible, statistically sound, and the Bank's calculations based on its own experience indicate that their implementation will ensure that the Bank receives economic benefits higher than the costs incurred during management distressed assets; - priority the Bank, when deciding on the option of debt settlement of the debtor / counterparty, measures aimed at the sale of recovered property, gives preference to the option / measures that provide the highest net present value of expected cash flows from the asset; - timeliness identification of assets with signs of potential problems at an early stage and taking timely and adequate measures aimed at reducing the amount of losses of the Bank from distressed assets: - structure a clear division of functions, responsibilities and powers in the management of distressed assets between the structural units involved and employees of the Bank, establishing a proper relationship between them, determining those responsible for proper interaction between the Bank's divisions at all organizational levels models of three lines of protection; - adequacy compliance of the process of problem assets management organized by the Bank with the level, volume, structure of problem assets in the Bank, dynamics of their changes, ensuring priority of the Bank's financial, time and human resources on assets with the highest value / exposure and risk of credit risk; - comprehensiveness and complexity the process of problem assets management is a complex system of interconnected processes that cover the full life cycle of PA and integrated with the corporate governance system and risk management system of the Bank; - efficiency ensuring a reduction in the level (as a percentage of the corresponding amount of assets) and the amount of problem assets (in absolute terms) with the achievement of optimal balance between time and debt repayment on such assets / proceeds from sale / assignment of claims on such assets to the Distressed Assets Management Strategy; - monitoring constant control over the achievement of goals and objectives set by the Distressed Assets Management Strategy and the Operational Plan for Implementation of the Distressed Assets Management Strategy, efficiency of actions of the Bank's divisions and employees, efficiency of the Bank's debt settlement and sale of foreclosed assets.

-The Group organises the process of problem assets management, which covers all organizational levels of the Group, defines a clear division of functions, responsibilities and powers among all its entities, as well as their responsibilities in accordance with such distribution, ensures the order of their interaction and reporting.
+The Bank organises the process of problem assets management, which covers all organizational levels of the Bank, defines a clear division of functions, responsibilities and powers among all its entities, as well as their responsibilities in accordance with such distribution, ensures the order of their interaction and reporting.

-The Group's collective management bodies are informed of the monthly report on the analysis of the quality of the loan portfolio with a detailed analysis of the level of credit risk in the loan portfolio as a whole and in the areas of lending.
+The Bank's collective management bodies are informed of the monthly report on the analysis of the quality of the loan portfolio with a detailed analysis of the level of credit risk in the loan portfolio as a whole and in the areas of lending.

 In addition, the Bank adheres to a system of internal concentration limits, which consists of targeted long-term strategies of the Bank in terms of the structure of individual segments of the loan portfolio and concentration limits set for individual sectors of the economy.
-KREDOLEASING LLC specialises exclusively in financing the leasing of vehicles, agricultural machinery and special equipment.

 In order to prevent exceeding the concentration limits, these limits are subject to monitoring (control).
 The concentration limits are monitored monthly and quarterly by the Credit Risk Department.
-The results of the monitoring are subject to presentation as part of the management risk reporting to the Management Board of the Bank and the Supervisory of the Bank.
+The results of the monitoring are subject to presentation as part of the management risk reporting to the Management Board of the Bank and the Supervisory Board.